-Students are required to take a total of 30 credit hours before graduating.
-At least 18 of these hours must be in content coursework and at least 3 hours of research or intervention practicum are required.
-Graduate students are expected to enroll in 6 credit hours per semester.
-The department Master's course requirements are offered in the following timeline:
+Graduate students in the On-Campus Master's program are required to take a total of 30 credit hours before graduating.
+At least 21 of these hours must be in content coursework, and at least 3 hours of research or intervention practicum are required.
+Graduate students are expected to enroll in 9 credit hours per semester.
+When planning your course sequence, be aware that some advanced courses have specific prerequisite courses that must be taken first.